Z-Arghavan/AskOntology2/README.md

-# 📖 User Guide — AskOntology2
+# How to use:

-**AskOntology2** is an explorative method to validate the **MOAF-DiT ontology** by asking natural-language questions.
+**AskOntology** is an explorative method to validate the **MOAF-DiT ontology** by asking natural-language questions.
 You do not need to know SPARQL, OWL, or any semantic web technology to use it.

 > 🔗 **Access the tool:** [https://z-arghavan.github.io/AskOntology2/](https://z-arghavan.github.io/AskOntology2/)